NTNU - Learning Teaching Training activities

 Innovation and Entrepreneurial thinking

-As a PhD-student, you are expected to develop new knowledge, expand the research frontier and suggest theoretical and practical implications based on your understanding as an expert in your field.
-Your research is of course a personal intellectual journey, but it should also be a contribution to developing the society to the better.
-Dissemination of new knowledge can take many forms, e.g. publication, popular science, lectures, conferences and through new innovations.
+As a PhD-student, you are expected to develop new knowledge, expand the research frontier, and suggest theoretical and practical implications based on your understanding as an expert in your field.
+Your research is of course a personal intellectual journey, but it should also be a contribution to developing society for the better.

-In this course research-based innovation is highlighted.
-This includes your role as an innovator, the academic cornerstones of innovation, and the entrepreneurial behaviour related to the skills needed to implement the innovation in the society.
+In this module, we will focus on research-based entrepreneurship.
+This includes what challenges founders are facing, the academic cornerstones of entrepreneurship, and the skills and tools needed to implement an innovation in society.

-The pedagogical principles are student oriented, and you will learn together with faculty and experts from NTNU School of Entrepreneurship https://entreprenorskolen.no, Engage Centre of Excellence through Entrepreneurship https://engage-centre.no and TUB Centre for Entrepreneurship.
+You will learn together with faculty and experts from TUB Centre for Entrepreneurship, NTNU School of Entrepreneurship and Engage Centre of Excellence in Education through Entrepreneurship.

 NTNU - LTT